- ANNUAL FUND

 When you become a Georgia 4-H Foundation Evergreen Donor, you are joining a group of supporters making a monthly commitment to ensure the accessibility of 4-H youth development programs around the state.

 Whether you give $4, $14, or $44 your contributions add up monthly and go to work immediately.
 For the cost of a monthly streaming subscription, your support can help a 4-H’er experience summer camp or participate in project achievement.

-Commemorate your time in 4-H by participating in the Georgia 4-H Senior Wall Challenge.
-With your $40 donation to the Georgia 4-H Foundation, your name will be placed on the Class of 2023 Senior Wall plaque located in the Senior Pavilion at Rock Eagle 4-H Center.
-In addition to having your name placed on the Class of 2023 Senior Wall plaque, your name will also be in the Georgia 4-H Annual Report (Georgia 4-H Cloverleaf).
+Commemorate your time in 4-H by joining the Georgia 4-H Senior Wall.
+With your $40 donation to the Georgia 4-H Foundation, your name will be placed on the Class of 2024 Senior Wall plaque located in the EMC Senior Pavilion at Rock Eagle 4-H Center.
+In addition to having your name placed on the Class of 2024 Senior wall plaque, your name will also be listed in the Georgia 4-H Annual Report (Georgia 4-H Cloverleaf).

 Please contact Tracy Williams at firstname.lastname@example.org with any questions.